fastenhealth/blog/_posts/2024-02-16-patient-access-implementers-guidebook.md

 -- we have a list of over [150 different EHR's](https://github.com/fastenhealth/fasten-sources/blob/main/PLATFORM_LIST.md) we'd like to eventually support.

-With each of these EHR's we've have the practical experience of: registering with their developer platforms, signing their legal and regulatory contracts, exploring their documentation, finding their Sandbox credentials, implementing their customized version of the SMART-on-FHIR flow and attempting to retrieve FHIR resources on bulk from their API.
+With each of these EHR's we've had the practical experience of: registering with their developer platforms, signing their legal and regulatory contracts, exploring their documentation, finding their Sandbox credentials, implementing their customized version of the SMART-on-FHIR flow and attempting to retrieve FHIR resources on bulk from their API.